SIWENOID v2 — Map

 10 — Map Group

-Maps can be organised into named groups for easier navigation in installations with many maps.
-The map group for the current map is selected here.
+Maps can be organised into named groups for easier navigation in systems with many maps.
+The current map's group can be selected here.

 11 — Save Button

-Saves all changes made to the map configuration, including name, group, datapoint positions, and layer settings.
+Saves all changes to the map configuration, including name, group, datapoint positions, and layer settings.

 12 — Print Button